hsianktin/text_analysis_Tang_poems/readme.md

 ## Known Issues

-[ ] Word to vector mapping is far from ideal.
+[ ] Poetry composer needs to be trained.

+[ ] Sentiment analysis is in great lack of tagged data.
+Current work-around used a simple principle of tag-by-word-occurence, and thus please don't expect the performance of sentiment analysis.